About

 The pattern

-Shane keeps ending up as the person who figures out what a business actually needs and builds it.
-Different industries, different decades.
-Same job.
+Across different industries and different decades, Shane has tended to end up in the same role: the person who figures out what a business actually needs and builds it.

 At a real estate investment office, he built the operational infrastructure around the deals.
 Contact database.
 Marketing list generation — pulling public data and matching it against paid sources to build targeted outreach lists the business hadn't been able to create before.
 Telephone scripts for after-hours answering services.
 Inbound call qualification so sales managers only spent time on prospects who'd already been screened.
 In-house print production for marketing materials.
 He worked closely with the owners, the attorney's office, the title company, and the on-site staff.
 The office ran tight while he was there.